 We have a small break in the rain and snow today and I am heading out to see how flooded the valley has become over the weekend.
 My waders and raingear in hand, I head out to the middle section.
 As soon as I arrive I can tell my waders will be necessary.
 There are a couple of mallards annoyed with me for entering their domain and they fly away quacking loudly.
 It is such fun to tromp through the hip-high water without the fear of getting wet, It never fails to put a broad grin on my face.
 As I wade towards the eastern fence line, I can hear other ducks in the distance.
 Today, I am heading for the Outlet creek area towards Mill Creek Marsh.

-Everywhere I look there are beautiful scenes to take photos of.
+Everywhere I look there are many beautiful scenes of which to take photos.
 The clouds reflected in the water with the blue sky is enchanting.
 As I slosh around I can hear lots of ducks in the distance with occasional honking of geese flying by.
-There are the normal raptors out here, Northern Harriers flying low, listening for their prey, scaring up a few more mallards, White-tailed Kites with their unusual high note calls, Red-tailed and Red-shouldered hawks calling overhead, a pair of Cooper’s hawks are razzed by a smaller Sharp-shinned hawk and a pair of magnificent, not just one or two bald eagles, sitting in an ash tree, but a third immature as well.
-When I look down and see the road filled with tens if not hundreds of American Robins, I realize these could be the food for all of those birds!
-Run, robins run.
+There are the normal raptors out here; Northern Harriers flying low listening for their prey, scaring up a few more mallards; White-tailed Kites with their unusual high note calls; Red-tailed and Red-shouldered hawks calling overhead; a pair of Cooper’s hawks are razzed by a smaller Sharp-shinned hawk; and a pair of magnificent bald eagles sitting in an ash tree, with a third immature as well!
+When I look down and see the road filled with tens if not hundreds of American Robins, I realize these could be the food for all of those birds.
+Run, robins run!

-The last area I get to is the Mill creek overflow wetlands and marsh.
+The last area I get to is the Mill Creek overflow wetlands and marsh.
 It is teaming with ducks of all sorts.
 The many colors and patterns standing out against the yellow-beige of the tules and cattails.
 The sounds are ambrosial to me as I have mentioned in other blogs.
 There is something about the quacking, honking, peeping, and whistling that makes me feel as though I am in a different world.
 They are wary of me and therefore I don’t get too close.
-Here is ample food for many of those raptors I saw earlier, especially the bald eagles.
-The Northern Harrier flies over the marsh and in an instant, there are hundreds of ducks flying in the air.
-It does not take much time before they have settled once more and back in their routines, head down in the water looking for food.
+There is ample food for many of those raptors I saw earlier, especially the bald eagles.
+The Northern Harrier flies over the marsh and in an instant there are hundreds of ducks flying in the air.
+It does not take much time before they have settled once more and are back in their routines with heads down in the water looking for food.